Possible repairs for P0014 & Costs

 A timing chain or timing belt synchronizes the rotation of the crankshaft and camshaft, ensuring the engine’s valves open and close properly during each cylinder’s firing.
 It sometimes also powers the water pump, oil pump, and injection pump and helps maintain the camshaft and crankshaft position.

-A camshaft phaser (also known as camshaft actuators) is located at the heart of the Variable Valve Timing system.
 The camshaft phaser is responsible for altering and adjusting the position of the camshafts to adjust the engine’s valve timing.
 This is done by an oil control solenoid valve (VVT solenoid) that applies oil pressure to activate the phaser.
 The PCM then controls the VVT solenoid based on input from various sensors.

 The fault codes should then be reset, and a road test performed to see if the codes persist.